 - Data protection best practices

 - Evaluating Insider Risk Management as a solution

 - Defend against data leaks with a modern approach to DLP

 What is DLP?

 Data loss prevention (DLP) is the practice of detecting and preventing data exfiltration.
 It also represents the software that network administrators employ for monitoring and controlling what data users can transfer.

 Unfortunately, DLP as a method has started to fail because traditional software hasn’t advanced enough to mitigate data loss altogether.
 Legacy DLP tools focus solely on content inspection and lack on contextual inspection – which leaves unstructured data slipping through the cracks.

-There was a time when DLPs were the optimal solution, and they had many benefits.
+There was a time when traditional DLPs were the optimal solution, but a new era of data protection has emerged.

 Before cloud migrations, traditional DLP software worked pretty well at preventing data loss.